AgonPlatform/agon-docs/docs/mos/Keyboard.md

 In assembler, an example might be:

 ```
-ld a, $09         ; put $09 into A
+LD A, 09h         ; put $09 into A
-ld hl, myBuffer   ; HL is where the string data will be stored once entered
+LD HL, myBuffer   ; HL is where the string data will be stored once entered
-ld bc, 32         ; BC is the max length of string to be captured
+LD BC, 32         ; BC is the max length of string to be captured
-ld e, 1           ; E contains flags.
+LD E, 1           ; E contains flags.
 1 = buffer will be cleared before use
-rst.lil $08       ; make a MOS call with command $09 (mos_editline).
+RST.LIL 08h       ; make a MOS call with command $09 (mos_editline).
                   ; the data will now be stored at address starting _myBuffer_
                   ; The A regster will contain the charater used to exit, ESC or ENTER

 myBuffer:
-    .ds 32        ; define 32 bytes of space for the buffer
+    .DS 32        ; define 32 bytes of space for the buffer
 ```